Join the Contributor Program

 Support Young Voices' work empowering rising leaders for liberty like Rachel

-Alumni Interview: Alexander Salter
+Success Stories: Alexander Salter

 This week's alumni interview is with economist and writer Alexander Salter.
 Alexander joined Young Voices in 2020 and since then we've helped him get published in many outlets including several appearances in the The Wall Street Journal.
 For his achievements, Alexander won the Young Voices Contributor of the Year Award in 2021.